newrelic/nri-flex/README.md

 All examples are located in [/examples](https://github.com/newrelic/nri-flex/tree/master/examples).

-Note that some examples may use features that are [experimental](https://github.com/newrelic/nri-flex/tree/master/docs/experimental) (not officially supported) or [deprecated](https://github.com/newrelic/nri-flex/tree/master/docs/experimental), and may be removed in the future.
+Note that some examples may use features that are [experimental](https://github.com/newrelic/nri-flex/tree/master/docs/experimental) (not officially supported) or [deprecated](https://github.com/newrelic/nri-flex/tree/master/docs/experimental).

 ## Experimental features